2020 Wisconsin State Assembly election

 The Wisconsin State Assembly elections of 2020 were held on Tuesday, November 3, 2020.
 All 99 seats in the Wisconsin State Assembly were up for election.
-13 incumbent Assembly members have filed papers declaring that they will not run for re-election, including two who announced early vacancies.
+13 incumbent Assembly members filed papers declaring that they would not run for re-election, including two who announced early vacancies.
 Right before this election, 63 Assembly seats were held by Republicans, 34 seats were held by Democrats, and two seats were vacant (both seats were vacated by Democrats).